 Things that burn can get on hot engine parts and start a fire.
-These include liquids like gasoline or diesel fuel, oil, coolant, brake fluid, windshield washer and other fluids, and plastic or rubber.
+These include liquids like gasoline, oil, coolant, brake fluid, windshield washer and other fluids, and plastic or rubber.
 You or others could be burned.
 Be careful not to drop or spill things that will burn onto a hot engine.